 According to the provisions of the Companies Act, 2013, the minimum requirement to incorporate a private limited company as follows;

-A private limited company need to have at least two shareholders, and on the other hand, the maximum number of shareholders can be two hundred.
+A private limited company needs to have at least two shareholders, and on the other hand, the maximum number of shareholders can be two hundred.

 The name of your business should be unique.
-Additionally, the suggested name should not match with any companies or trademarks in India, which are already existing.
+Additionally, the suggested name should not match with any companies or trademarks in India, which already exist.

 Minimum Capital Requirement:

 There is no minimum capital requirement for the company.

 The registered office of a company does not have to be a commercial space.
 Furthermore, even a rented home can be used as the registered office of the company, as long as you obtain a No Objection Certificate or NOC from the landlord.

 The following documents are required to register a private limited company;

 - Address proof of directors: electricity bill or bank statement or landline bill or mobile bill (not older than one month)